Article Categories

 What are the different utility classes in Materialize CSS?

-In this article, we will learn the different utility classes in Materialize CSS, but before proceeding, let's know what Materialize CSS is.
 Materialize CSS is a popular front-end development framework that offers various features and utilities to create responsive and appealing web applications.
-One of the essential components of Materialize CSS is its utility classes which offer an easy and efficient approach to adding styles to HTML elements
+One of the essential components of Materialize CSS is its utility classes, which provide an easy and efficient approach to adding styles to HTML elements without writing custom CSS.

-Utility classes are predefined CSS classes that can be applied to any HTML element to achieve a particular styling.
+Utility classes are predefined CSS classes that can be applied to any HTML element to achieve specific styling effects quickly and consistently.

 Color Utility Classes

 The color utility classes in Materialize CSS provide a simple way to add colors to HTML elements.
-These classes allow developers to choose from a wide range of predefined colors or define custom colors for their web applications.
-The color utility classes include text-color and background-color classes.
+These classes include both text color and background color options with various shades and intensities.

 Example